f5vmr/svxlink_raspberry/README.md

 <p>Now the following command: <b>sudo git clone https://github.com/f5vmr/svxlink_install.git</b> .</p>

-<p>Once this is installed type the following command: <b>./svxlink_install/install.sh</b></p>

 <p>The menus displayed will guide you through the installation, all the way to run-time.
-You will need to know before you begin, the status of your transceiver, whether the PTT and COS are Active High or Active Low, the status and type of your USB soundcard, modified or unmodified.
+You will <b>need to know before you begin</b>, the status of your transceiver, whether the PTT and COS are Active High or Active Low, the status and type of your USB soundcard, modified, partly modified or unmodified.
 With a fully modified usb soundcard, there is no reason that would prevent this installation on another Linux based computer running Debian 12.
-It has to be Debian 12, or some of the features will fail.</p>
+It has to be Debian 12, or some of the features will fail.
+Decide also the callsign of your node.

-<p>You will need to have decided the callsign of your node ahead of the installation.
 Do not use additional symbols or numbers at this stage.
 The callsign should be of standard notation.
 If you have decided to install EchoLink, then have ready your registration information.
 If you wish to use ModuleMetarInfo, the Airport Weather application, then read about the ICAO codes, and discoverd the major airports around you.
 It will not work for airports that do not provide a weather service in real time.
-If you wish to explore the ModulePropagationMonitor, then this can be installed later. </p>
+If you wish to explore the ModulePropagationMonitor, then this can be installed later.</p>
 <p>Everything else will have been constructed for you</p>
+<h2>Beginning the install</h2>
 <p>The script will compile the running configuration as you proceed.
 It can only be run once, due to the nature of the program.
 Allow yourself an uninterupted period of 1 hour, to answer the questions put to you, and the accompanying install. <b>Remember to note down any "usernames and passwords" that you provide</b>.
 A Raspberry Pi 3 or 4 will take less time, and a Raspberry Pi zero possibly longer than 90 minutes.
 However the Raspberry Pi Zero will present a challenge due to the lack of an external USB socket.
 Hopefully there should be no reported error.
 I have just completed a build on a raspberry pi 3A from card format to working node in 50 minutes, with no errors.</p>

+<p>Type the following command at the current prompt: <b>./svxlink_install/install.sh</b></p>

 <p>During the compilation, you will be notified of the Active IP Address of your node.
 Make a note of it.
 You will need it to proceed.</p>